Code-Cornelius/CorAI/README.md

 * *version 1.000* :  Released in September 2020.
 It was released in order for me to have a stable version that was compatible with my summer projects.
 There is still a lot to do on it.
 * *version 1.142* : Released in June 2021.
 The library is better documented, and better structured.
 It is now separated in the corresponding libraries, and there are tests for most of the functions.
-* current work : incorporate new financial functions as well as neural networks functions.
+* current work : incorporate new financial functions, 3D plots as well as neural networks functions.
+Estimator is being reworked.
+This version is expected to be released by Winter 2022.

-One should download the latest version and add the path to it before running code.
+One should download the latest version and add the path to it to the interpreter before running code.

 ### General information